simeoncarstens/ensemble_hic/README.rst

 ---------
 If you discuss / use / extend this software, please cite our preprint (or, at some later point, the peer-reviewed paper), as follows:

-``Carstens, S., Nilges, M., Habeck, M. Bayesian inference of chromatin structure ensembles from population Hi-C data. bioRxiv, tba``
+``Carstens, S., Nilges, M., Habeck, M. Bayesian inference of chromatin structure ensembles from population Hi-C data. bioRxiv 493676; doi: https://doi.org/10.1101/493676``

 License
 -------